Haoyu-Gao/READMESimplification/README.md

 ## Evaluating Transfer Learning for Simplifying GtiHub READMEs

-This is the code for paper "Evaluating Transfer Learning for Simplifying GitHub READMEs" Please kindly find our preprint paper on [Arxiv](https://arxiv.org/pdf/2308.09940.pdf)
+This is the code for paper "Evaluating Transfer Learning for Simplifying GitHub READMEs".

+Please kindly find our preprint paper on [Arxiv](https://arxiv.org/pdf/2308.09940.pdf)